roemvaar/oso/README.md

 OSo ("bear" in Spanish) is a microkernel for embedded systems as designed and developed by Roberto Valenzuela (roemvaar).
 It currently supports Raspberry Pi 4 Model B.

+OSo is a microkernel that handles only a few, but important, device functions, such as the boot-up process, hardware communication, and management of application process.

 <!--

 ## Description